vechiato/vechiato.github.io/content/blog/20230211 Book Innovators Dilemma.md

 date: "2023-02-11"
 publish: true
 ---
-# Insights from "The Innovator's Dilemma" by Clayton M. Christensen

 [The Innovator's Dilemma: When New Technologies Cause Great Firms to Fail](https://www.amazon.co.uk/dp/1633691780)
 ## Introduction
 "The Innovator's Dilemma" by Clayton M. Christensen is a seminal work that explores why successful companies often fail when confronted with disruptive technological change.
 Christensen, through extensive research and real-world examples, provides a framework for understanding the principles of disruptive innovation and offers strategies for managing technological transitions.